 Overview and Information for Locum Veterinary Workers

-For anyone wishing to work as a locum, it is important that you consider a number of areas, to ensure that you are correctly set up as a contractor, and working in a compliant way within the guidelines of the Inland Revenue and other regulatory elements.
-The guidelines set out by the Inland Revenue concerning employment verses self-employment (commonly referred to as IR35) and it’s vital that you understand how this may affect you and the work that you do.
+For anyone wishing to work as a locum, it is important that you consider a number of areas to ensure that you are correctly set up as a contractor and working in a compliant way within the guidelines of the Inland Revenue and other regulatory elements.
+It is vital to understand the guidelines set out by the Inland Revenue concerning employment verses self-employment (commonly referred to as IR35) and how this may affect you and the work that you do.

 - Employed or self-employed

 - CV Help

 We will do our best to help you with all of the elements that combine to make your locum experience a positive one and we also have a selection of external, professional contacts that we can put you in touch with, covering a range of additional locum support services.
 Whilst considering your preferences and the context of your work, it’s important to understand what your options are and the factors to consider in order to make an informed decision on what will work best for you, whether that is self-employment, running a Ltd Company or utilising the services of an umbrella service.
 Contact our office and speak to Emily for more information on 0115 968 1515.